 - In the literal return of Jesus Christ.

 Each administrator, staff, and faculty member is a born-again believer in Jesus Christ.
 Teachers are degreed and certified.

 Board of Directors

-CCS is operated by a Board of Directors which is elected by the membership of the Cypress Community Christian School Society, Inc. an association of parents, grandparents, alumni, parents of alumni, and employees who meet the requirements of membership.
+CCS is operated by a Board of Directors which is elected by the membership of Cypress Christian School, Inc..

 The following grading scale is used throughout the school: